AdityaGoel22/Sampling/README.md

 ## Files Included

-  1.Sampling.ipynb: Jupyter notebook containg the code for the above mentioned
+  1. Sampling.ipynb: Jupyter notebook containg the code for the above mentioned
   1. ReadMe.md: This file provides an overview of the code
   1. CrediCard_data.csv: The dataset used in the notebook